PolinaS22/list-react/README.md

 * Working with extracting infromation from various input types in react.
 * Pass a key prop to list item React components so they may be uniquely identified.
 * Javascript Array methods like map and filter are not things I have used much before.

+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.